 Our use of subcontractors in apprenticeships statement

 This statement is a mandatory requirement of the ESFA funding rules.
-Our approach has been developed in line with the ESFA funding rules.
+Our approach has been developed in line with the ESFA funding rules and subcontracting standard.

 The University of the West of England, Bristol is committed to ‘working with employers and our further education partners in line with our practice-led approach, with a commitment to deliver excellence for apprentices and employers, meeting industry needs and generating new opportunities for individuals and society to excel’.
 (UWE Bristol Strategy 2030)